matt-1996/Vue-Custom-DatePicker/README.md

 - Open Browser and hit localhost:8000/login
 - the Test username and password already presented in frontend

+if project did not run do below commands

+- sudo docker exec --user=root -it my-laravel-app sh
+- and run chmod -R 777 /var/www/storage
+- then run php artisan migrate --seed
+- then exit the container and run sudo docker exec --user=root -it my-laravel-node sh
+- then run npm run build

 ## also there's a bug which caused by jalali-moment js library that shows first day of month in Wrong day of the week

 ## my focus was on making custom date picker that's why the backend is a bit messy